nf-core/eager/docs/output.md

 * [FastQC](#fastqc) - read quality control
 * [MultiQC](#multiqc) - aggregate report, describing results of the whole pipeline

+Pipeline releases are named after Swabian German Cities.
+The first release V2.0 is named "Kaufbeuren".
+Future releases are named after cities named in the [Swabian league of Cities](https://en.wikipedia.org/wiki/Swabian_League_of_Cities).

 ## FastQC
 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your reads.
 It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
 You get information about adapter contamination and other overrepresented sequences.